romytz/TCP-Server/README.md

 - Goroutines
 - Channels
 - sync.WaitGroup
+- Docker (for containerization)

 ## 🎯 Learning Goals
 - Understand TCP server-client architecture
 - Practice concurrency and safe communication in Go
 - Structure Go projects into modular, maintainable files
+- Learn how to containerize and run Go applications using Docker

 ## Contributors 👥